oliviodare/oliviodare.com/academic-organising.md

 pageID: organising-page
 ---

+Events are the lifeblood of academia, the place and moment we make our communities.
+That is why I am always very keen in organising workshops, PhD conferences, seminars, reading groups.
+Here is a list of some of those events I (co-)organised these past years.

 ## 10th PhD Conference in History of Science, Medicine, and Humanities in Belgium and the Netherlands (April 2025), _Beyond Switching Plastic Straws_
 Together with my cohort colleagues